YoungRheeCho/Deep-Learning-Intro-Final-Project-26-1/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;This study verified the potential of Autoencoders for detecting Unknown Attacks using 78 flow statistical features from CICIDS2017 through diverse experiments, and quantitatively analyzed the mechanisms of detection failure.
 The main conclusions are as follows.

 &nbsp;&nbsp;&nbsp;&nbsp;H1 (sharp performance drop of supervised models on Unknown attacks) was supported.
 All supervised models showed significant performance drops for attack types not seen during training: RF Recall 0.2999, MLP 0.0362, and LSTM 0.0221.
 H2 (AE superiority in Unknown detection) was rejected.
-AE's overall Unknown Recall was 0.0422, the lowest among all models.
+AE recorded the lowest Unknown F1 (0.0164) among all models due to extremely low Precision (0.0102) and high false positives (17,160 cases, 5.04%).
+Note that AE's Recall (0.0422) was actually higher than LSTM (0.0221) and MLP (0.0362).
 However, as a secondary finding, AE achieved Recall 0.6692 and ROC-AUC 0.9310 on flow-anomalous samples (6.3%), confirming its unique detection capability under that specific condition.

 &nbsp;&nbsp;&nbsp;&nbsp;The core finding that runs through all experimental results is that the failure of Unknown Attack detection is not a model problem, but a **feature representation problem**.
 No meaningful information for distinguishing Unknown Attack types was found from the 78 flow statistical features used in this study.
 Bot, Web Attack, and Infiltration operate through application-layer content such as HTTP payloads and SQL queries, and this information is not reflected in flow statistics.
 The failure of clustering to separate Unknown Attacks from BENIGN, the generally low SHAP values, and the overlap of AE reconstruction errors with BENIGN all point to the same root cause.
 However, the possibility that some patterns may be captured through other models such as XGBoost or Transformer, or through feature engineering techniques, cannot be excluded, and this remains a task for future research.